angus-g/mom6-spurious/writing/paper/introduction.md

 ## Spurious mixing
 Mixing processes create fluxes of tracer between grid cells.
 In ocean models, mixing has two main causes, physical and numerical.
 A small fraction of physical mixing comes from molecular diffusion.
 The rest comes advection by numerically unresolved eddies, which is parameterised as a diffusive process.
 On the other hand, numerical mixing arises from the discretisations and algorithms used by the ocean model in implementing the governing equations.
 Numerical mixing is also known as spurious mixing and doesn't have any physical basis.
 For example, first-order upwind advection has numerical diffusion as the leading error term.

-- typical estimates, how significant is the mixing?

 Spurious mixing is undesirable in ocean models, due to its unphysical nature, and because it may add to the imposed and parameterised mixing to an unknown extent.
 This affects numerical experiments whose results are contingent on the density structure of the ocean.
 Ocean heat uptake or overturning circulation strength may be biased or incorrect.
 One of the considerations in model development and configuration is thus to ensure spurious mixing is minimised.